Skip navigation

 Sign up

-Eric Cole shoots 63, gains some separation at crowded Colonial leaderboard
+Eric Cole shoots 63, sits atop crowded Colonial leaderboard

-PGA Tour highlights 2026: Charles Schwab Challenge, Round 2
+PGA Tour highlights 2026: Charles Schwab Challenge, third round

-Watch the best shots and moments from the second round of the 2026 Charles Schwab Challenge at Colonial Country Club in Fort Worth, Texas.
+Highlight and best shots from the third round of the 2026 Charles Schwab Challenge at Colonial Country Club.

 Eric Cole has matched A.J.
 Ewart for the lowest individual round at Colonial Country Club at this week’s Charles Schwab Challenge.